-Serie A meeting Italian Government to discover fate of season - France 24
+Serie A meeting Italian government to discover fate of season - France 24

 Milan (AFP)

-Serie A hopes of following Germany and Spain back onto the pitch will be decided on Thursday during a meeting with the Italian government which will determine the fate of the season in football-mad Italy.
+Serie A's hopes of following Germany and Spain back onto the pitch will be decided on Thursday in a meeting with the Italian government which will determine the fate of the season in Italy.

-Sports Minister Vincenzo Spadafora will tell Italian football federation and Lega Serie A bosses if the health conditions are right to return after nearly three months.
+Sports Minister Vincenzo Spadafora will tell representatives from the Italian football federation and Lega Serie A if the health conditions are right to return to action after nearly three months.

-The Italian season has been on hold since March 9 amid the coronavirus pandemic which has killed almost 33,000 people in the country.
+The season has been on hold since March 9 when it was halted as coronavirus infections spread rapidly in Italy.
+The pandemic has killed almost 33,000 people in the country.

-Indications are that Spadafora and the government's Scientific Technical Committee will agree to both the health protocol proposed and to start the season again.
+The indications are that Spadafora and the government's Scientific Technical Committee will agree to both implementing a health protocol and to resume the season.

-In the case of a favourable decision on Thursday, Lega Serie A have scheduled a meeting for Friday morning to examine "the different calendar hypotheses" for the remaining Serie A and Italian Cup matches.
+If there is a green light on Thursday, Lega Serie A will meet Friday to examine "the different calendar hypotheses" for the remaining Serie A and Italian Cup matches.

-They hope the season would resume fully on June 20, with the goal of awarding the league title, defining promotions and relegations, before playing Italian Cup semi-finals, with the final in early August.
+They hope the season will resume fully on June 20, with the goal of awarding the league title, defining promotions and relegations, before playing Italian Cup semi-finals, with the final in early August.

 - 'Risking safety' -